Nailing the Security Audit with RRCU

 • Use the Expression field to to compose a CEL expression that describes the membership rule.

-4. In the Then perform this action: section of the rule, select an automatic action (the exact actions vary by policy type) or Execute a workflow to assign the task to a reviewer workflow (see below).
+4. In the Then perform this action: section of the rule, select an automatic action (the exact actions vary by policy type) or Execute a workflow to wait for a condition to be met or assign the task to a reviewer workflow (see below).
 If necessary, click Add step to add additional actions or workflows to the rule.

 5. Repeat the Add another rule process, adding as many conditional rules as needed.
 If necessary, you can use the arrow keys to change the order of your rules.
 Remember, for best results place more specific rules before less specific rules.